 Cinder blocks are more porous than standard concrete blocks or poured concrete.
-Only a thin wall (1-1/4 inch) separates the hollow core from wind-driven rain or water-soaked ground and when the core gets filled with water, from the indoors.
-If the cores are not properly filled with a slurry cement mix, cinder blocks are considered permeable to water and vapor (>10 perms).
-Standard concrete blocks are semi-permeable – about 5 perms or, when filled, about 2 perms.
+Only a thin wall (1-1/4 inch) separates the hollow core of concrete blocks from wind-driven rain or water-soaked ground and, after the core fills up with water, from the indoor space.
+Cinder blocks are classified as permeable to water and vapor (>10 perms).
+Standard concrete blocks are semi-permeable – about 5 perms or, when the cores are filled with grout, about 2 perms.
 In comparison, a good quality newly poured concrete wall 8-10 inches thick is impermeable (0.4-0.3 perms).

 If your foundation walls are cinder block, they are much more likely to leak than poured concrete walls after the exterior waterproofing coating deteriorates.
-It may take 5 or 10 years but the blocks will be on their own to fight against water pressure.
+It may take 5 or 10 years but the cinder blocks will be on their own to fight against water pressure.
 It's a losing battle – they are permeable!

 Exterior above-grade cinder block walls are not subject to hydrostatic water pressure but wind-driven rain pushes water right into the blocks and eventually, through the wall.

 Sealing cinder blocks will extend their life by protecting them against water, the main enemy of concrete.